Jordyn-Hartzell/COMSC_1033_HW_8_Markdown/README.md

 # COMSC_1033_HW_8_Markdown

 ## Introduction
 The first program listed is a multi-feature addition game.
 It has a point system, increasing or decreasing difficulty, and differing output messages based on how the user performed.
-This program was from a previous assignment, but I converted it to the markdown format for this assignment.
+This program was from a previous assignment, but I converted it to markdown for this week.
 # Code: Addition Game
 ```java
 /*